Why Victor Osimhen Was Substituted During Nigeria vs DR Congo World Cup Play-Off

 He will now return to his base in Turkey, where tests will be conducted to determine the extent of the injury sustained while on duty during the international break.

-Legit.ng earlier reported that Super Eagles coach Eric Chelle seems to be sending a message to FIFA and CAF authorities following Nigeria's loss to DR Congo in the World Cup play-offs.
+Legit.ng earlier reported that Super Eagles coach Eric Chelle seemed to allege other reasons for Nigeria's loss to DR Congo in the World Cup play-offs.

-The Franco-Malian tactician disclosed that he observed something suspicious from the opposition during the intense penalty shootout in Rabat.
+The Franco-Malian tactician disclosed that he observed something suspicious from the opposition during a tense penalty shootout in Rabat, Morocco.

 Proofreading by Omoleye Omoruyi, copy editor at Legit.ng.